data-gymnasia/courses/content/sets-and-functions/content.md

 The set $A$ is called the **domain** of $f$ and $B$ is called the **codomain** of $f$.
 :::

+[**Potato-and-arrow**](gloss:potato-and-arrow) diagrams can be helpful for visualizing the relationship between a function, its domain, and its codomain.

     center: img(src="images/function.svg")